Low-energy behavior of $E2$ strength functions: Shell-model calculations

 \section{Shell-model calculations}

-In the present work we present shell-model calculations of $E2$ transition strengths in $^{94}$Mo and $^{95}$Mo.
+The present work presents shell-model calculations of $E2$ transition strengths in $^{94}$Mo and $^{95}$Mo.
 The calculations were performed by means of the code RITSSCHIL \cite{zwa85} using a model space composed of the $\pi(0f_{5/2}, 1p_{3/2}, 1p_{1/2}, 0g_{9/2})$ proton orbits and the $\nu(1p_{1/2}, 0g_{9/2}, 1d_{5/2})$ neutron orbits relative to a $^{66}$Ni core.
-The configuration space was tested in detail in our earlier shell-model studies of nuclei with $N = 46 - 54$ \cite{sch09,sch022,sch95, sch982,sch06,win93,win94,rei95,ste00,zha04,jun98,jun99,ste01,rai02,ste02} and was found appropriate for the description of level energies as well as $M1$ and $E2$ transition strengths in nuclides around $A$ = 90.
-As a further test, we compared the energies of yrast and yrare levels in $^{94}$Mo and $^{95}$Mo from the present calculation with the experimental ones, which agree within 300 keV.
+The configuration space was tested in detail in earlier shell-model studies of nuclei with $N = 46 - 54$ \cite{sch09,sch022,sch95, sch982,sch06,win93,win94,rei95,ste00,zha04,jun98,jun99,ste01,rai02,ste02} and was found appropriate for the description of level energies as well as $M1$ and $E2$ transition strengths in nuclides around $A$ = 90.
+As a further test, a comparison of the energies of yrast and yrare levels in $^{94}$Mo and $^{95}$Mo from the present calculation with the experimental ones shows an agreement within 300 keV.

 The calculations included states with spins from $J$ = 0 to 10 for $^{94}$Mo and from $J$ = 1/2 to 21/2 for $^{95}$Mo.
 Two protons were allowed to be lifted from the $1p_{3/2}$, $1p_{1/2}$ orbits to the $0g_{9/2}$ orbit and two neutrons from the $0g_{9/2}$ orbit to the $1d_{5/2}$ orbit.
 This resulted in configuration spaces with dimensions of up to about 16000.
 For each spin the lowest 40 states were calculated.
 The reduced transition probabilities $B(E2)$ were calculated for all transitions from initial to final states with energies $E_f < E_i$ and spins $J_f = J_i, J_i \pm 1, J_i \pm 2$.
 For the minimum and maximum $J_i$, the cases $J_f < J_i$ and $J_f > J_i$, respectively, were excluded.
 This resulted in more than 36000 $E2$ transitions for each parity $\pi = +$ and $\pi = -$, which were sorted into 100 keV bins according to the excitation energy of the initial state $E_i$ or the transition energy $E_\gamma = E_i - E_f$.
 The average $B(E2)$ value for one energy bin was obtained as the sum of all $B(E2)$ values divided by the number of transitions within this bin.
-Effective charges of $e_\pi = 1.72 e$ and $e_\nu = 1.44 e$ \cite{sch09} were applied.
+Effective charges of $e_\pi = 1.5 e$ and $e_\nu = 0.5 e$ were applied.